AuHau/daGui/README.md

-# dataflow-gui
+# DataFlow GUI

-DataFlow GUI is a desktop application for constructing Big Data programs through building DAG
+Desktop application which enables you to create Big Data application for frameworks which utilizes for execution Directed Acyclic Graph (DAG), by building the graph in user friendly way.